MITRE FFRDC Independent Assessments

 - Appraisal team working space is rarely available.

-MITRE practitioners have found that these and other challenges can be mitigated through communication and following the process described in the Planning and Managing Independent Assessments article in this Guide.
+MITRE practitioners have found that these and other challenges can be mitigated through communication and following the process described in the Planning and Managing Independent Assessments article.

 - The MITRE Institute, September 1, 2007, MITRE Systems Engineering (SE) Competency Model, Version 1, p.
 39.

-The Project Management Institute, 2008, A Guide to the Project Management Body of Knowledge, (PMBOK Guide), 4th edition.
+The Project Management Institute, 2013, A Guide to the Project Management Body of Knowledge, (PMBOK Guide), 5th Ed.